VianPatel/mlx90640-RPI-Pico/README.md

 This project provides a driver for communication between a raspberry pi pico and an mlx90640 thermal sensor.

-Example code can be found in the `sample` folder.
+The api can be found in the `include` and `src` folders.

+The `sample` folder contains example code showing how to use the api, along with a header only library `ThermalCamera.h` that provides a simple to use wrapper.

 **Hardware setup:**

+Using the api or sample requries the following hardware setup.

-connect the mlx90640 camera pins as follows:
+Connect the mlx90640 camera pins as follows:

 ```
 (mlx90640 pin) -> (pico pin)